Tehkan World Cup

 The game uses a bird's-eye view, with the trackball controls allowing game physics such as controlling both the direction and speed of the shot.
 The gameplay format was adapted from the American football game Gridiron Fight, developed by the same team and released earlier in the year, for an association football game, but with the controls simplified down to a trackball and single action button.
 It became a major success in arcades, and was a landmark title for association football games upon release.
 While Tehkan World Cup was not officially ported to home systems at the time, its gameplay format was later adapted by Sensible Software to develop the home computer game MicroProse Soccer (1988) and provided the basis for later association football games such as the Sensible Soccer series in the early 1990s.

 In 1990, Tehkan World Cup was ported to the Nintendo Entertainment System as Tecmo World Cup Soccer.
 The original arcade version was also released for the PlayStation 2 and Xbox consoles as Tecmo Cup in the 2000s.

 Gameplay

-Graphically, it offered a two-dimensional bird's-eye view of the field that was unique for its time.
+Graphically, it offers a two-dimensional bird's-eye view of the field that was unique for its time.
 It has multi-directional scrolling, with only a portion of the field visible on screen at any time.

-Its trackball control system contributed significantly to its gameplay which was relatively speedy and exhibited a fluidity something akin to ice hockey, with as little as 3 seconds required to score from kick-off.
-Two-player action could be highly competitive, with players facing each other across the game space while using sweeping arm movements reminiscent of table tennis.
+Its trackball control system contributes significantly to its gameplay, which is relatively speedy and exhibited a fluidity something akin to ice hockey, with as little as three seconds required to score from kick-off.
+Two-player action can be highly competitive, with players facing each other across the game space while using sweeping arm movements reminiscent of table tennis.

-There was a single fire button along with the trackball.
-The game physics allowed the trackball to control both the direction and the velocity of the shot.
+There is a single fire button along with the trackball.
+The game physics allow the trackball to control both the direction and the velocity of the shot.
 There is also a mini-map, displaying the positions of all the players.